 DCCR tablets consist of the active ingredient diazoxide choline, a choline salt of diazoxide, which is a benzothiadiazine.
-Once solubilized from the formulation, diazoxide choline is rapidly hydrolyzed to diazoxide prior to absorption.
-Diazoxide acts by stimulating ion flux through ATP-sensitive K+ channels (K{ATP}).
-The K{ATP} channel links the cellular energy status to the membrane potential.
+Once solubilized from the formulation, diazoxide choline is rapidly converted to diazoxide prior to absorption.
+Diazoxide acts by stimulating ion flux through ATP-sensitive K+ channels (KATP).
 Diazoxide appears to act on signs and symptoms of PWS in a variety of ways.
-Agonizing the K{ATP} channel in the hypothalamus has the potential to address hyperphagia, which is an insatiable desire to eat.
-Agonizing the channel in GABAergic neurons improves GABA signaling and may reduce aggressive behaviors.
+Agonizing the KATP channel in the hypothalamus has the potential to address the hallmark symptom of PWS - hyperphagia - a chronic feeling of insatiable hunger; and may also reduce aggressive behaviors in patients with PWS.

-In the U.S., diazoxide was first approved in 1973 as an intravenous formulation for the emergency treatment of malignant hypertension.
-In 1976, immediate-release oral formulations, including Proglycem® Oral Suspension and Capsules, or Proglycem, were approved and there has been nearly 40 years of use of the 2-3 times a day orally-administered drug in the approved indications.
-In addition to the short-term use (<3 months) in the approved indications for Proglycem, there are also extensive data on chronic use in children with congenital hyperinsulinism, or CI, and in adults with insulinoma.
+In the U.S., diazoxide was first approved in 1973 as an intravenous formulation, for the emergency treatment of malignant hypertension.
+In 1976, immediate-release oral formulations including Proglycem® Oral Suspension and Capsules, or Proglycem, were approved and there has been nearly 40 years of use of the 2-3 times a day, orally-administered, drug product in the approved indications.
+In addition, there are also extensive data on short term and chronic use of Proglycem in children with congenital hyperinsulinism, or CHI, and in adults with insulinoma.
 Insulinoma patients tend to be older, with 50% of them over 70 years old.
-The average duration of use of Proglycem in CI and insulinoma patients is 5 years and 7 years, respectively.
+Published data have reported that the average duration of use of Proglycem in certain CHI and insulinoma patients is 5 years and 7 years, respectively.

 DCCR tablets were formulated with the goals of improving the safety and bioavailability of orally-administered diazoxide and reducing the frequency of daily dosing required by current diazoxide formulations.
-Diazoxide choline is formulated into an extended-release tablet that lowers peak plasma concentration compared to diazoxide oral suspension and slows release of diazoxide from DCCR, making it suitable for once-a-day dosing.
-The control of release and absorption of diazoxide achieved using DCCR results in very level and consistent intraday circulating drug levels, and consistent levels of diazoxide in tissues that are the site of action of the drug (the hypothalamus).
-In circulation, diazoxide is extensively protein bound.
-Only unbound diazoxide is active.
-The consistent absorption of diazoxide may also result in some level of disequilibrium in protein binding, potentiating the therapeutic response to treatment.
-The controlled rate of absorption, level intraday circulating drug levels and the disequilibrium in protein binding likely results in the potential for improved therapeutic response to treatment.
+Diazoxide choline is formulated into an extended-release tablet (DCCR) that lowers peak plasma concentration compared to diazoxide oral suspension and allows for the gradual release of diazoxide choline from DCCR, making it suitable for once-aday dosing.
+The gradual release and absorption of diazoxide achieved using DCCR results in consistent intraday circulating drug levels.
+Once it enters circulation, diazoxide becomes extensively protein bound, however only the unbound drug is active and readily enters tissues.
+Thus, the continuous absorption of diazoxide from DCCR may result in higher levels of unbound diazoxide for a given administered dose.
+The extended release and absorption from the formulation, reduced intraday variability in circulating drug levels, and the potentially higher levels of unbound diazoxide makes DCCR tablets suitable for once daily dosing.
 Avoiding significant swings in circulating drug levels also has the potential to reduce adverse events which are often associated with transiently high circulating drug levels that often follow rapid absorption from immediate release product formulations.